Mount Ararat rises behind Yerevan, Armenia.

 Historical sites we visit include the 13th-century Metekhi church, a cross cupola church which forms part of the Royal Residential complex, and the 5th century Sioni Cathedral, the main church of Tblisi.
 We’ll also visit the recently built Holy Trinity Cathedral, one of the largest Orthodox churches in the world, and take a walking tour of the old town and Rustaveli Avenue.
 Here we will see the Great Hall of the Georgian Philharmonia, built in 1969-71, which has been acknowledged as one of the finest public buildings since the Second World War.
 We’ll see the treasures of the city housed in the Janashia Museum of Georgia.

-Day 6: Gori, Uplistsikhe Cave City & Mtskheta
+Day 5: Gori, Uplistsikhe Cave City and Mtskheta, Georgia

 Gori is one of the oldest cities in Georgia, founded in the 7th century AD as Tontio.
-Joseph Stalin, the Soviet leader, was born here in 1879 and he spent his childhood years in the city and later (1888-94) studied at its theological seminary.
+Joseph Stalin, the Soviet leader, was born here in 1879.
 The small house where Stalin was born is preserved under a canopy outside the huge columned palace-like building that houses the Stalin Museum.
 To the side of the museum is Stalin’s private railway carriage.
-The museum is filled with interesting photographs of the man responsible for more deaths and suffering than any other human being.
-From the town we will go directly to Uplistsikhe where we will have a private performance of traditional Georgian polyphonic singing.
+The museum offers a haunting and fascinating insight into a man responsible for more deaths and suffering than any other human being.

-Late afternoon we visit the city of Mtskheta, Georgia’s Old Capital.
+Late afternoon, our explorations will take us to the city of Mtskheta, Georgia’s Old Capital.
 Due to its historical significance and numerous ancient monuments, Mtskheta became a UNESCO World Heritage Site in 1994.

 Day 7: Baku, Azerbaijan